AngleProtocol/angle-docs/guides/app-guides/earn/staking/univ3-lp.md

 ### Providing liquidity

 As a LP, you can provide liquidity directly on [Uniswap V3](https://app.uniswap.org/#/add/), or with any of the integrated Uniswap position manager.
+Liquidity do not need to be staked or put in any specific contract for it to be eligible to rewards.

 Currently, the protocol has integrated [Arrakis](https://www.arrakis.finance/) and [Gamma](https://www.gamma.xyz/), which means that if you deposit liquidity on Uniswap through Arrakis or Gamma, the reward computation script will automatically detect that you are involved in the Uniswap V3 pool.